EEN421/EEN421.github.io/_posts/💡-Track-&-Price-Your-Microsoft-Sentinel-Ingest-Costs-—-KQL-Tip-of-the-Week.md

 It may reflect:
 - the start of a metering window
-- ingestion processing boundaries
+- ingestion pipeline processing
-- intermediate aggregation cycles inside the Microsoft billing engine
+- hourly or sub-daily aggregation cycles inside the Microsoft billing engine

 That means:
 - Days may start at strange hours (e.g., 01:00 UTC or 17:00 UTC)
 - Some bins may appear empty or shifted
 - Visuals may look offset or inconsistent

-If you want the cleanest cost-per-day trend:
+🎯 For clean, calendar-based daily trends

 Use **TimeGenerated** with **bin(1d)**, like this: `StartTime = bin(TimeGenerated, 1d)`